ibm-cloud-docs/containers/cs_integrations_helm.md

 ### Do I install Helm v2 or v3?
 {: #helm-v2-v3}

-[Helm v3 was released on 13 November 2019](https://helm.sh/blog/helm-3-released/){:external}.
+[Helm v3 was released on 13 November 2019](https://helm.sh/blog/helm-3-released/){: external}.
 Helm v3 provides several advantages over Helm v2.
 For example, the Helm server [Tiller is removed in Helm v3](https://helm.sh/docs/faq/#removal-of-tiller){: external}.
 You no longer need to set up a Tiller service account or initialize Helm with Tiller.
 Additionally, [chart release names are now scoped to namespaces](https://helm.sh/docs/faq/#release-names-are-now-scoped-to-the-namespace){: external} so that you can release one version of the same chart across several namespaces.

 [Install Helm v2](#install_v2) only if you have specific requirements to use Helm v2 in your cluster.
 Otherwise, [install the latest release of Helm v3](#install_v3).
 If you already installed Helm v2 in your cluster, you can [migrate from Helm v2 to v3](#migrate_v3).